RobertTalbert/calculus/assessments/FunctionsBootcamp.md

 ## What you need to do

 The WeBWorK assignment for the Functions Bootcamp is available now, and will remain open until **11:59pm Eastern time on Sunday, September 20**.
-If you
+Here is my recommended pathway to completing this assignment successfully:

+1. **This week**, go to WeBWorK and access the assignment.
+Set aside 1-2 hours to try to work through as many of the problems as you can without reviewing.
+Make a note of the concepts that are especially rusty for you.
+2.

+The first thing you should do is go look through the WeBWorK set and check out the problems you'll be working.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzM5NDk0ODVdfQ==
+eyJoaXN0b3J5IjpbLTE0NTIwMTg0NThdfQ==
 -->